While Loop in R

 WHILE LOOP FLOW CHART

-1. If the expression inside the While is True, then it executes the statements inside the loop.
+1. If the expression inside the While is True, it executes the statements inside the loop.

-2. Next, we have to increment or decrement the value inside the while loop.
+2. Next, we must increment or decrement the value inside the R while loop.

 3. After the value increments, again, it will check for the expression.
 The statements inside the while loop are executed as long as the condition is True.

-4. If the condition is False, then it will exit from the While loop.
+4. If the condition is False, it will exit from the iteration.

 Let us see the example of a While loop for better understanding.